Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/create-apply-retention-labels.md

 Some settings can't be changed after the label or policy is created and saved, which include:
 - The retention settings except the retention period, unless you've configured the label to retain or delete the content based on when it was created.
-- The option to classify as a record.
+- The option to mark items as a record.

+## Locking the policy to prevent changes

+If you need to ensure that that no one can turn off the policy, delete the policy, or make it less restrictive, see [Use Preservation Lock to restrict changes to retention policies and retention label policies](retention-preservation-lock.md).

 ## Next steps